October 29, 2019

 While good quality education is surely what drives international students to the US, it is not the only factor.
 Many students who apply there hope to, if possible, settle there or, at least want to stay enough to be able to earn and repay vast amounts of loan that they have taken back home.
 Trump’s April 2017 order as well as the increase in visa denial rate risks their investment in higher education.

-For a course that costs around $75,000 would not get an Indian or any other Asian student a sufficient salary to meet his bank’s EMI obligation.
+A course that costs around $75,000 would not get an Indian or any other Asian student a sufficient salary to meet his bank’s EMI obligation.
 The global economic slowdown as well as the risky job prospects in the US is mostly responsible for turning students towards other knowledge destinations.

 As a result of these policies, less number of companies were now willing to hire international students.
-According to National Association of Colleges and Employers, the percentage of US employers who were willing to hire international students dropped from 34% in 2015 to 23% in 2018.
-This, coupled with slowdown in global economy due to US-China trade war saw the F-1 visa issued to students fall from 0.64 million in 2015 to 0.36 million in 2018, a fall of nearly 44%.
+According to the National Association of Colleges and Employers, the percentage of US employers who were willing to hire international students dropped from 34% in 2015 to 23% in 2018.
+This, coupled with a slowdown in the global economy due to the US-China trade war saw the F-1 visa issued to students fall from 0.64 million in 2015 to 0.36 million in 2018, a fall of nearly 44%.

 At the same time, the number of international students in UK Universities increased from 4,36,880 in 2015 to 4,58,520 by 2018, a growth of 5% (Source: Study-in-UK.org).
-Australia’s numbers are even more impressive with the number of students enrolling for higher education courses increasing from 2,799,285 in 2015 to 4,146,766 in 2018, a growth of 48% (Source: Department of Education & Training, Australian Govt).
+Australia’s numbers are even more impressive with the number of students enrolling in higher education courses increasing from 2,799,285 in 2015 to 4,146,766 in 2018, a growth of 48% (Source: Department of Education & Training, Australian Govt).

-The Trump administration’s illiberal immigration policy is beginning to hurt the American higher education institutions more than the international students.
+The Trump administration’s illiberal immigration policy is beginning to hurt American higher education institutions more than international students.
 He should know that international students who go on to become managers and CEOs have contributed as much to America’s growth as any other US citizen.
 Trump, who wants to make America great again, should take a leaf from French President Charles De Gaulle who said, “France cannot be France without greatness”.
-America must search this greatness within.
+America must search for this greatness within.

 Need help?
 Chat with us